Measure Employee Engagement: Overview

 - Customers also notice when employees fully invest in their work, leading to a 10% jump in reviews.

-So, if you are trying to build a workplace where people stick around, do better work, and speak positively about the company, measuring engagement is a step you can not skip.
+If you are trying to build a workplace where people stay, do better work, and speak positively about the company, measuring engagement is a step you cannot skip.
 It helps leaders understand what is working, what is not, and where changes are needed.

 What to Track When Measuring Employee Engagement?

-To truly understand your employees’ engagement, looking at a few specific indicators is important.
+To truly understand your employees’ engagement, it’s important to look at a few specific indicators.
+Using an employee engagement platform can make this process easier by providing insights and analytics.
 Here is what you should keep an eye on when you measure employee engagement:

 #1.
 Employee Satisfaction Scores